Most unfortunately for the regime, the Rip was caught live on TV.

 Henceforth, what's more, I intend to stay that way.

 My excuse gets stronger the more I consider.
 It's not only that my native self can't cope with the horror in the city-brain's message.
 It's that the journey I - we - must take, is one which Nyav couldn't face even commencing, even though it seems to me to offer a far better prospect than staying here to wallow in sorrow's swamp.
-Don't want to drown in that, which we both will unless I channel despair into purpose.
+Channel despair into purpose!

-And as for the journey, yes, I admit there must be something out there which has barred anyone else, so far as is known, from the return to Syoom - but the bogeys of Uranian tradition do not terrify me.
+As for the journey, yes, I admit there must be something out there which has barred others from the return to Syoom.
+But the bogeys of Uranian tradition do not terrify me.

 I've left written messages: to my children, to Thergerer and Lanok and Gevuldree, and to Dynoom.
 Will folk think badly of me?
-I suspect that no matter how much I am respected and loved, the community will feel unspoken relief that, with me gone, they won't have such awkward waves to ride.
+Or feel unspoken relief when I am gone?

-What do I take with me?
+What shall I take?
 Laser, rations, torch, the missive from Dynoom and the hellish stupp from the Husnuth.
 A packed, provisioned skimmer and a determined will - these I will set against the perils of Fyaym.